Juventin/looker_gemini_insight/README.md

 ## Overview

 Looker Gemini Insight is a custom visualization designed to harness the power of Gemini for advanced data analysis within Looker.

-This visualization aims to provide summarized interpretations and predictive insights based on selected dimensions and measures from your data.
+This visualisation takes the dimensions and measures (and their metadata) that you have selected from your Explore to generate summarised interpretations and predictive insights with a single click.

+> With Gemini Insight on Looker, you can effortlessly summarise complex data sets and predict trends, empowering your business to make data-driven decisions.

 ### Key Features:
-- **Summarization:** Gain clear, concise summaries and interpretations of your data based on chosen dimensions and measures.
+- **✏️ Summarization:** Gain clear, concise summaries and interpretations of your data based on chosen dimensions and measures.
-- **Predictive Insights:** Utilize predictive analytics to forecast future trends and outcomes using the selected data dimensions and measures. 🔮
+- **🔮 Predictive Insights:** Utilize predictive analytics to forecast future trends and outcomes using the selected data dimensions and measures.

 ### Requirements:
-- Dimensions and measures must be explicitly named and ideally include descriptions for accurate interpretation.
+- Dimensions and measures must be **explicitly named** and ideally include **descriptions** for accurate interpretation.
 - For time-based predictions, ensure your data includes a date or datetime dimension.

 ## Installation

 To install Looker Gemini Insight, follow these steps:

-### 1. Deploy Cloud Run
+### 1. Deploy the Cloud Run back-end

 1. **Navigate to the `cloud_run` directory** in the project repository.
-2. Create a `.env.yaml` file containing:
+2. **Create a `.env.yaml` file** containing:
    ```yaml
    PROJECT_ID: <YOUR_PROJECT_ID>
    ```